Foundations of Separation Logic

 The course material is entirely developed in the Coq proof assistant, following the style of the Software Foundations volumes.

-- Dowload the summary paper entitled Separation Logic for Sequential Programs.
-(This paper covers most of the material with the notable exception of the weakest precondition generator.)
+- Dowload the summary paper entitled Separation Logic for Sequential Programs This paper, presented at ICFP'20, covers most of the material with the notable exception of the weakest precondition generator.

 - Browse the course files, in HTML format.